cuongchau93/kirillvasiltsov.com/posts/unlocking-the-power-of-svelte-actions.md

   - svelte
 ---

+This is a text version of my [Svelte Summit 2020 talk](https://sveltesummit.com/).
 In this article I will show you how to use Svelte Actions and why they make development with Svelte better.

 ## What are Svelte Actions?